GSA/digitalgov.gov/content/news/2024/12/2024-12-13-driving-digital-transformation-across-government-for-lasting-impact.md

 date: 2024-12-12 00:00:00 -0500
 title: Driving Digital Transformation Across Government for Lasting Impact
 deck: Digital promotes effective, usable federal services that enhance public trust in government.
-Over the past four years, the Office of the Federal Chief Information Officer (OFCIO) has laid the groundwork for a modern, secure, and user-friendly Federal Government.
+Over the past four years, the Office of the Federal Chief Information Officer (OFCIO) has laid the groundwork for a modern, secure, and user-friendly federal government.
 From advancing cybersecurity to forging global partnerships and streamlining IT investments, these efforts have improved how millions interact with government services.
 summary: Digital promotes effective, usable federal services that enhance public trust in government.
-Over the past four years, the Office of the Federal Chief Information Officer (OFCIO) has laid the groundwork for a modern, secure, and user-friendly Federal Government.
+Over the past four years, the Office of the Federal Chief Information Officer (OFCIO) has laid the groundwork for a modern, secure, and user-friendly federal government.
 From advancing cybersecurity to forging global partnerships and streamlining IT investments, these efforts have improved how millions interact with government services.
 # See all topics at https://digital.gov/topics